 Phytonutrients have been found to supercharge your immunity, reduce inflammation, help in preventing cancer, and slow down the aging process.

 Although it is well known that you obtain the bulk of your phytonutrients from vegetables and fruits, it may surprise you that eating grass-fed beef also supplies an adequate amount of phytonutrients.

-One way of imprinting it in your mind about the best phytonutrients is to think of eating the rainbow of fruits and vegetables.
+One way of imprinting in your mind the best phytonutrients is to think of eating a rainbow of fruits and vegetables.